KlarenceKPIs/Computational-Finance/README.md

 This project implements a **momentum investing strategy** using historical stock data from the S&P 500.
 It ranks stocks based on their past 6-month performance (excluding the most recent month), selects the top 20 each month, and simulates a portfolio that rebalances monthly.

 #### Repository:
-Check out the project on [GitHub Pages](https://github.com/KlarenceKPIs/momentum-strategy).
+Check this project out on [This Repo](https://github.com/KlarenceKPIs/momentum-strategy).
 ---

 ## 🔧 Tools & Technologies